 We may live in a world of contactless credit cards and mobile payment apps, but old-fashioned paper checks are far from extinct.
-Checks still accounted for more than 8 percent of noncash transactions and more than a quarter of the money that changed hands in the United States in 2018, according to the latest Federal Reserve data.
+Checks still accounted for 6.5 percent of noncash payments in the United States in 2020 and for nearly 23 percent of the money that changed hands in those transactions, according to the most recent Federal Reserve data.

 That continuing reliance on paper creates an opportunity for scammers to try to steal your money through a variety of fake check scams.
 The approaches differ, but these cons have the same basic kicker: The crooks want to get you to deposit a counterfeit check in your bank account, then return a portion of the supposed funds to them.